 University of Washington-Seattle Campus

-The Bachelor in Construction Management program at UW provides students with a solid foundation in the principles and practices of construction management.
+The University of Washington is a public institution.
+They offer the Bachelor's degree in Construction Management, which provides students with a solid foundation in the principles and practices of large and small projects.

 The curriculum combines coursework in project management, building systems, and law.
 Students gain hands-on experience through internships and cooperative education programs.